 Parent and Toddler Information

-Maria Lynch, our Parents Information Officer, provides support to Parent and Toddler groups and works closely with them in accessing funding.
+Our Parents Information Officer provides support to Parent and Toddler groups and works closely with them in accessing funding.

-If you are a parent who wishes to see when your local parent and toddler is being held please contact Maria on 046-9073010 or firstname.lastname@example.org for an up to date list of groups in Co.
+If you are a parent who wishes to see when your local parent and toddler group is being held please contact 046-9073010 or email@example.com for an up to date list of groups in Co.
 Meath.